icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 [Link to a file](https://github.com/tiimgreen/github-cheat-sheet/blob/master/docs/readme)
 ```

-Absolute links have to be updated whenever the URL changes (https://github.com/tiimgreen/github-cheat-sheet/blob/master/e.g., repository renamed, username changed, project forked).
+Absolute links have to be updated whenever the URL changes (e.g., repository renamed, username changed, project forked).
 Using relative links makes your documentation easily stand on its own.

 [*Read more about relative links.*](https://help.github.com/articles/relative-links-in-readmes/)